-Over the last several decades, the Russian military has spent a considerable amount of time reworking command and control (C2) arrangements.
+Over the last several decades, the Russian military has spent a considerable amount of time reworking C2 arrangements.
 The General Staff plays a central C2 function in peacetime and wartime and, more broadly, it is the way by which the Russian military does "joint" planning.
 In 2014, Russia established the National Defense Management Center (NDMC), intended as a central node or a "nerve center" for all defense- and emergency-related C2 functions.
 This center is a peacetime high command of sorts.
 In wartime, the military districts will subsume authority over key state functions within their respective regions, and the military structure will take over aspects of the economy or infrastructure, placing them on a mobilization basis.
-This transition can take place during a period of imminent threat, or the initial period of war.
+This transition can take place during a period of imminent threat, or the IPW.
 Hence, civilian ministries participate in strategic command staff exercises to work out coordination, but also to simulate the processes of a wartime footing.